patriciogonzalezvivo/ofxFX/README.md

 # [ofxFX](http://patriciogonzalezvivo.com/2011/ofxfx/)
 [ ![ofxFlocking](http://patriciogonzalezvivo.com/2011/ofxfx/flock.png) ![ofxFluid](http://patriciogonzalezvivo.com/2011/ofxfx/fluid.png) ![ofxGlow](http://patriciogonzalezvivo.com/2011/ofxfx/oldTv.png) ![ofxGrayScott](http://patriciogonzalezvivo.com/2011/ofxfx/grayScott.png) ![ofxWater](http://patriciogonzalezvivo.com/2011/ofxfx/water.png)](http://patriciogonzalezvivo.com/2011/ofxfx/)

-This addons begins while I was working on [Efecto Mariposa](http://patriciogonzalezvivo.com/butterfly.html "Efecto Mariposa") and I need some extra GPU processing power in order to make fast simulation of complex ecosystems.
+This addon begins while I was working on [Efecto Mariposa](http://patriciogonzalezvivo.com/butterfly.html "Efecto Mariposa") when I was to adapting different well know GLSL Shaders Algorithms for making fast simulations and organic effects.
+After that project I decide to make an addon that allow easy implementation of different effects that could be render super fast on the GPU.
-On does days I found GLSL Shaders a hard and cryptic topic.
-That´s why the main goal of this addon it´s to make super easy to use and edit shaders on your projects.
-That´s why it becomes a sort of common used shader library.
-Recently I start playing with them new GLSL editors like [Ricardo Caballero´s WebGL SandBox](http://mrdoob.com/projects/glsl_sandbox/), [Inigo Quilez´s ShaderToy](http://www.iquilezles.org/apps/shadertoy/) or [Kode80´s GLSL Studio](http://glslstudio.com/) that let you edit the shader on-the-fly.
-So right now I´m working on making a standard ofxFXObject that could receive fragment shader and know how to deal with them while the program it´s running.
+All of this effect heritage from ofxFXObject.
+Making easy to combine them and create new ones.

 ## ofxFXObject ##
 It´s the parent class of all the other effect.
 If you want to make a new filter you may want to start looking at the ofxFXObject.h .